-Forbes named data scientist as the "best job to pursue in 2016”1, while the Harvard Business Review called it "the sexiest job of the 21st century"2.
-According to Forbes, data scientists have some of the best job choices in the U.S., based on the number of available career opportunities and the average salary in the field.
+Glassdoor named data scientist as the "Best Job in America” in 2018.1 Data scientists have some of the best job choices in the U.S., based on the number of available career opportunities and the average salary in the field.

 Learn more about some of the available data science career paths, along with salary information and an overview of some of the emerging trends in the field.